 Sync with sales teams to give customers the VIP treatment

 If an event, conference or webinar is part of your campaign, make sure that your invitation and RSVP lists stay updated with the help of the sales team.
 Just connect the Salesforce app to your workspace to automatically relay and share customer contact information right within Slack.

 Make an impression with real-time responses

-4. Shared channel: Bring agencies, vendors and partners into the fold
+4. Shared channels: bring agencies, vendors and partners into the fold

 Communicating with ad agencies, PR firms, vendors and other external partners through emails, calls and meetings can quickly create a lot of unnecessary stops and starts.
-Streamline your work and make external partners feel like part of the team by launching a shared channel to connect your Slack workspaces so you can keep each other posted on progress more often, find and share data and drive results faster.
+Streamline your work and make external partners feel like part of the team by launching a shared channel to connect your Slack workspaces.
+You’ll be able to keep each other posted on progress more often, find and share data and drive results faster.

-- Do a little channel clean-up: Maintaining good channel hygiene is essential for keeping communication between teams and departments crystal clear.
-Make sure you periodically audit your channel list, archiving ones that are no longer relevant or useful.
+- Do a little channel clean-up: maintaining good channel hygiene is essential for keeping communication between teams and departments crystal clear.
+Make sure that you periodically audit your channel list, archiving ones that are no longer relevant or useful.
 Take a look at these tips for reducing noise in Slack.